 We belong to the Syriac Orthodox church of Antioch, one of the oldest apostolic churches that was founded in Jerusalem after the Ascension of our Lord Jesus Christ to the heaven following His resurrection.
 Today, it is led by our Beloved, His Holiness Mor Ignatius Ephraim the Second, Patriarch of all the Syriac Orthodox churches all over the world.

-Very Rev. Fr.
-Edward Hanna Leads the services of our church with the help of the deacons, Parish council and different organizations including the Youth organization, Sunday School organization, Ladies Axillary and all the faithful parish members.
+Fr.
+Imad Albanna Leads the services of our church with the help of Very Rev. Fr.
+Edward Hanna, the Deacons, Parish council and different organizations including the Youth organization, Sunday School organization, Ladies Axillary and all the faithful parish members.

 History Of The Syriac Orthodox Church Of Antioch

 The Syriac Orthodox Church of Antioch is considered the mother church of Christendom and inheritor of the traditions and culture of the apostles.
 Its liturgical tradition is characterized to be the richest and most ancient among all Christian churches.
 It was established after the apostles and the Jerusalem community gradually shifted to Antioch following the death of James, bishop of Jerusalem (c.
 AD 62).
 The apostle Paul was converted on the road to Damascus and spent considerable time in Syria and Nabatea.
 Peter, who is regarded as the first bishop of the Syriac church, was succeeded by Ignatius of Antioch (c.
 35-107).
 Syriacs practiced a Christianity of communal unity, joyful worship, and strict asceticism.
 They also developed Antiochene schools of theology and great scholars and thinkers.